-Biden administration struggles to project order as Taliban enters Kabul | CNN Politics
+Biden officials admit miscalculation as Afghanistan's national forces and government rapidly fall | CNN Politics

 The rapid fall of Afghanistan’s national forces and government has come as a shock to Biden and senior members of his administration, who only last month believed it could take months before the civilian government in Kabul fell – allowing a period of time after American troops left before the full consequences of the withdrawal were laid bare.

+Now, months after his initial declaration that all 2,500 US troops would be out of Afghanistan by the end of the summer, a total of 6,000 troops are expected to help facilitate the evacuation.

-Now, officials are frankly admitting they miscalculated.
+And officials are frankly admitting they miscalculated.

 “The fact of the matter is we’ve seen that that force has been unable to defend the country,” Secretary of State Antony Blinken told CNN’s Jake Tapper on “State of the Union,” referring to Afghanistan’s national security forces.
 “And that has happened more quickly than we anticipated.”

-Note: This story has been updated with additional reporting Sunday.